 Zamyatin’s We imagines a future devoid of free-will and individuality.
-The ruler of OneState, the “Benefactor”, discovered the equation for happiness—absolute and complete subjugation of the state’s citizens.
-Within the glass walls of the state, everyone is known by their designated numbers; everyone adheres to a regimented schedule, inspired by the concepts of industrial efficiency by Frederick Winslow Taylor; everyone wears the same uniform; and everyone’s thoughts are regulated by the Benefactor.
+The ruler of OneState, the “Benefactor”, has discovered the equation for happiness—absolute and complete subjugation of the state’s citizens.
+Within the glass walls of the state, everyone is known by their designated numbers; everyone adheres to a regimented schedule (inspired by the concepts of industrial efficiency by Frederick Winslow Taylor); everyone wears the same uniform; and everyone’s thoughts are regulated by the Benefactor.
 “Imagination” and “having a soul” become synonymous with the word disease.

 Written as diary entries by the book’s narrator, D-503, We’s narrative is erratic and peppered with undertones and ellipses.
 This may seem like a criticism.
-But oddly enough, it adds a certain weight and gravity to the messages that Zamyatin are trying to convey: first, the significance of human individuality; second, the intrinsic part of what makes us human are our inherent primal instincts; third, a perfect society is unattainable largely due to humanity’s complicated nature; lastly, in every totalitarian regime, there will always be revolutionaries.
+But oddly enough, it adds a certain weight to the messages that Zamyatin is trying to convey: first, the significance of human individuality; second, the intrinsic part of what makes us human is our inherent primal instincts; third, a perfect society is unattainable due to humanity’s complicated nature; lastly, in every totalitarian regime, there will always be revolutionaries.

 Zamyatin’s We is an emotionally-charged book.
-As D-503 begins to discover his own individuality and as he experiences cognitive dissonance, the narrative takes on a more hallucinatory and disjointed tone, making the book even more riveting.
-For such a short novel (less than two-hundred pages), Zamyatin included a lot of nuance about human condition and posits questions about human nature and society that there is no easy answer to.
+As D-503 begins to discover his own individuality and begins to experience cognitive dissonance, the narrative takes on a more hallucinatory and disjointed tone, making the book even more riveting.
+For such a short novel (less than two-hundred pages), Zamyatin includes a lot of nuance about the human condition and posits questions about human nature and society to which there are no easy answers.
 It is no wonder that authors like George Orwell took inspiration from Zamyatin’s novel.
 In this current socio-political climate, We remains as relevant as ever.